angular-schule/angular-cli-ghpages/README.md

    ```

    Hints:
-   * Create a new empty GithHub repository first.
+   * Create a new empty GitHub repository first.
    * Replace `<username>` and `<repositoryname>` with your username from GitHub and the name of your new repository.
    * Please enter the URL `https://github.com/<username>/<repositoryname>.git` into your browser – you should see your existing repository on GitHub.
    * Please double-check that you have the necessary rights to make changes to the given project!